resbazaz/organization/GOVERNANCE.md

 ### Funding

 ResBaz is primarily based on volunteers donating time to ResBaz.
 Some events are occasionally funded by a variety of sources, including individual donations, university sponsorships, and grants.
-The executive committee is responsible for ensuring that ResBaz's finances are managed in a responsible and transparent manner.
+Each committee is responsible for ensuring their respective events are funded.
+The executive committee oversees the responsible management of ResBaz's gross finances in a transparent manner.

 ### Code of conduct